The NC3Rs and the Institute of Animal Technology (IAT) are hosting an Animal Technicians’ Symposium on 2 October 2019.

 The full programme can be found here.

 Are you working on a topic relevant to the 3Rs at your facility?
 The symposium provides an excellent opportunity to showcase your work and share your ideas.
 We are inviting submissions for poster presentations from technicians on a topic relevant to the 3Rs.
-Selected posters will be invited to participate in a flash poster session and a prize of £100 will be available for the best poster.
+Posters will be invited to participate in a flash poster session and a prize of £100 will be available for the best poster.

 The deadline for poster submission has now passed.
-We will let you know if you have been selected by 16 August 2019.

 Travel bursaries of up to £100 each are available to contribute to travel expenses.
 The deadline for submitting a bursary request has now passed.
-We will let you know if you have been selected by 16 August 2019.

 Attendance is free but advanced registration is essential.
 Registration closes on 13 September 2019.